mathieuvachon2/SequenceDiagrams/README.txt

 Notes on the sequence diagrams:

+To know what fireman or player sent the request we used a linklist and made it so that the first element of that list must be the instance of player or fireman to which the request originated form.

 At certain points, we had to modify data structures to make sure we could do the correct operations on TouchCore.
 An example of that is that Space has a HashMap of the Obstacles in all 4 Directions and the key is the Direction enum.
 TouchCore would not accept an enum as a key so we simplified it and used String direction instead.